artcg/BEGAN/README.md

 ## What are Boundary Equilibrium Generative Adversarial Networks?

 Unlike standard generative adversarial networks [(Goodfellow et al. 2014)](#references), boundary equilibrium generative adversarial networks (BEGAN) use an auto-encoder as a disciminator.
-An auto-encoder loss is proposed, and an approximation of the Wasserstein distance is then computed between the auto-encoder loss distributions of real and generated samples.
+An auto-encoder loss is proposed, and an approximation of the Wasserstein distance is then computed between the pixelwise auto-encoder loss distributions of real and generated samples.

 <p align='center'>
 <img src='../master/readme/eq_autoencoder_loss.png' width=580>
 </p>

-Effectively, this Wasserstein approximation simplifies to a loss function wherein the discriminating auto-encoder aims to perform *well on real samples* and *poorly on generated samples*, while the generator aims to produce adversarial samples which the discriminator can't help but perform well upon.
+With the auto-encoder loss defined (above), the Wasserstein distance approximation simplifies to a loss function wherein the discriminating auto-encoder aims to perform *well on real samples* and *poorly on generated samples*, while the generator aims to produce adversarial samples which the discriminator can't help but perform well upon.

 <p align='center'>
 <img src='../master/readme/eq_losses.png' width=380>
 </p>

 Additionally, a hyperparamater gamma is introduced which gives the used the power to control sample diversity by balancing the discriminator and generator.
-This is put into effect through the use of a weighting parameter k_t which updates itself every training step in order to keep the discriminator and generator performance in the ratio we desire.

 <p align='center'>
 <img src='../master/readme/eq_gamma.png' width=170>